byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ```

 ```@example tutorial
+# number of panels for the duct inlet
 nduct_inlet = 30

+# number of panels for the center body inlet
 ncenterbody_inlet = 30

+# number of panels from:
+#  - rotor to duct trailing edge
+#  - duct trailing edge to center body trailing edge
+#  - center body trailing edge to end of wake
-npanels = [30, 1, 30] # the 1 is due to the fact that the duct and center body trailing edges are not quite aligned. dte_minus_cbte = -1.0 # the duct trailing edge is ahead of the centerbody trailing edge. nwake_sheets = 11
+npanels = [30, 1, 30]

+# the duct trailing edge is ahead of the centerbody trailing edge.
+dte_minus_cbte = -1.0

+# number of wake sheets (one more than blade elements to use)
+nwake_sheets = 11

+# non-dimensional wake length aft of rear-most trailing edge
 wake_length = 0.8

+# assemble paneling constants
 paneling_constants = dt.PanelingConstants(
     nduct_inlet, ncenterbody_inlet, npanels, dte_minus_cbte, nwake_sheets, wake_length
 )